 Step 008: Edge/Fog updates the updated values to the cloud node for synchronization.
 If the resources are blocked to other users, UPDATE (i.e., synchronization) is being paused until the offloaded resources are all released from Edge/Fog.

-Step 009: Application-1 requests to stop offloading and synchronising to specific resources with the following information:
+Step 009: Application-1 requests to stop offloading and synchronizing to specific resources with the following information:

 Target resources to be stopped